 Set regally on a 1,600-foot-elevation hilltop with commanding views of Santa Lucia Mountains and the Pacific Ocean, Hearst Castle (800-444-4445) ranks among the most curious and celebrated homes in America.
 The main 68,500-square-foot house, Casa Grande (it has 115 rooms!), anchors 150,000 acres of ranchland and was designed by the colorful media titan William Randolph Hearst and the acclaimed though intensely private San Francisco architect Julia Morgan (she kept mum about her personal life, but many have speculated that she was a lesbian).
 Construction on the castle began in 1919, but the two continued adding and augmenting the estate until 1947.

 After or before touring the castle, head just across Highway 1 from the visitor center to Hearst Ranch Winery Tasting Room and Sebastian's General Store and Market (805-927-4100).
-Hearst Ranch Winery turns out an impressive roster of elegant wines (there's a second location inland at Jack Ranch in Cholame), including a critically lauded, full-bodied Petite Sirah and picnic-perfect dry rose, and you can pick up sandwiches, sweets, and gourmet snacks in the adjoining market inside this handsomely restored 1850s general store.
+Hearst Ranch Winery turns out an impressive roster of elegant wines (there's a second location in San Simeon), including a critically lauded, full-bodied Petite Sirah and picnic-perfect dry rose, and you can pick up sandwiches, sweets, and gourmet snacks in the adjoining market inside this handsomely restored 1850s general store.

 The outfitter and winery are located in the small town of Santa Margarita, which is in a fertile wine-growing valley between SLO and Paso Robles, adjoining historic, 14,000-acre Santa Margarita Ranch, which is home to sustainable vineyards, a natural-beef cattle business, and some of the county's prettiest wedding venues (this would make a very special setting for an LGBT marriage ceremony and reception).
 Margarita Adventures also offers guided hiking and nature walks as well as kayaking tours (although kayaking has been suspended indefinitely until because of low water levels in Santa Margarita Lake).